FRANÇAIS

 Effect of variability in microgeometry of polyurethane foams on their macroscopic acoustic performance

-Gholami, Mohammad Sadegh, Doutres, Olivier et Atalla, Noureddine.
+Gholami, Mohammad Sadegh, Doutres, Olivier and Atalla, Noureddine.
 2016. « Effect of variability in microgeometry of polyurethane foams on their macroscopic acoustic performance ».
 In INTER-NOISE and NOISE-CON Congress and Conference Proceedings (NoiseCon16) (Rhodes Island, Greece, June 13-15, 2016) pp. 1086-1094.
 Institute of Noise Control Engineering.

 [thumbnail of Doutres O 2016 14399 Effect of variability in microgeometry.pdf]